Yuliafire/Yuliafire/README.md

 # Junior Frontend Developer | JavaScript | TypeScript | React.
-# RS SCHOOL STAGE 1, STAGE 2 Graduate.
+# RS SCHOOL STAGE 1, STAGE 2 Frontend Course Graduate.

 “Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.”
 Bill Gates.